Beokro/minix_virtural_machine/README.md

 	- If things go wrong, press CTRL+C to abort and start over.<br>
 	<br><br>

 5. The installation is going to take a while, you can monitor the progress by looking at the number of remaining files.
 Once the installation is finished, type poweroff to exit the system.
-Press `command` to regain the control of your mouse.<br>
+Press `command` on your keyboard to regain the control of your mouse.<br>

 	<img src="https://github.com/Beokro/minix_virtural_machine/raw/master/screenshots/32.png" width='550' height='335.5'/><br><br>

-6. The last step of installation is removing the installation media.
+6. The last step of the installation is removing the installation media.
 This way Minix3 won't load image on startup every time.
 You can do that by following the same procedure as loading the image but select `Remove Disk from Virtual Drive` instead of `Choose Virtual Optical Disk File` <br>

 	<img src="https://github.com/Beokro/minix_virtural_machine/raw/master/screenshots/33.png" width='550' height='204'/>